huo-feng-ding/keyjump.yazi/README.md

 # keyjump.yazi

-A Yazi plugin which like flash.nvim in Neovim, allow use key char to precise selection.
+A Yazi plugin like flash.nvim in Neovim, allows precise navigation using single (or double) characters.

 > [!NOTE]
 > The latest main branch of Yazi is required at the moment.